pushkar100/notes-clean-code-architecture/10-SOLID-principles.md

 The question we need to ask with respect to LSP is: _What is the least information that this abstraction requires in order to fulfill its purpose?_

+### Having an eye for LSP (avoiding violations)

+1. Whenever we can consume different class objects or there is _inheritance_, lookout for the base class
+  - Is the abstraction correct?
+Do we have dissimilarities between base and derived class?

+LSP is named after Barbara Liskov who came up with the principle in 1988.
+The base type and derived type should not alter correctness of program when interchanged in the consumer code.

 ## 4. Interface Segregation Principle (ISP)

 JavaScript doesn't have interfaces so this principle doesn't apply as strictly as others.
 However, it's important and relevant even with JavaScript's lack of type system.